-Ben finished his cup, put it in the sink, and sank into the sofa.
-She stood and studied the spacious, previously tidy two bedroom apartment.
+Ben finished his cup, stood up, put it in the sink, and sank back into the sofa.
+Carissa stood and studied the spacious, previously tidy two bedroom apartment.

 “Hey, I’m going to be honest here; I don’t think I’m prepared for this kind of conversation.
-I don’t handle conflict well – at all.”, She looked morose.
+I don’t handle conflict well – like at all.”
+She looked morose.
 “I once had a cat who was a piece of shit to me and I just let it outside and it never came back.
 I faked crying on the phone with my mom twice to throw her off my trail.”

 Ben looked up at her and smirked.
 “You did the right thing.
 I fucking hate cats.”